xwausse/SQL-homework/lesson-1/homework/homework.md

 # Lesson 1: Introduction to SQL Server and SSMS

+Notes before doing the tasks: Tasks should be solved using SQL Server.
+It does not matter the solutions are uppercase or lowercase, which means case insensitive.
+Using alies names does not matter in scoring your work.
+It does not matter whether we close queries with ; or not

 ## Easy
 1. Define the following terms: data, database, relational database, and table.
 2. List five key features of SQL Server.